serens/Signature-Framework/README.md

 Signature MVC-Framework
 =======================

-What is the Signature Framework?
-Signature is a simple and fast MVC-Framework, written in PHP 7.0.
+What is the Signature framework?
+Signature is a simple and fast MVC framework, written in PHP 7.0.
 It is designed to make web development easier, faster and more fun.

 Requirements
 ------------